stjet/hedgeblog/posts/downloading_my_spotify_playlist_for_free.md

 This was a pretty "boring" project that didn't involve much thinking or code.
 But being able to automate small, tedious stuff like this is a pretty underrated perk of having even a little programming knowledge.

 ===
 - \[0\]: It's almost like artists are people too, and need to make money to support themselves!
 In all seriousness though, Spotify pays artists something like $0.003 USD per stream.
 It makes much more sense to support them through buying albums or going to concerts, instead of wasting time listening to ads.
+Also, ads just suck.